(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 The Boondock Saints is a story about two Irish brothers who have recently immigrated to Boston.

 The Saints are played by Sean Patrick Flanery and Norman Reedus.
-They aren’t cold, brooding vigilantes like The Punisher (well, Thomas Jane, blonde pretty boy, is the Punisher so maybe that’s a bad example) or Batman.
+They aren’t cold, brooding vigilantes like The Punisher (well, Thomas Jane, blonde, pretty boy, is the Punisher, so maybe that’s a bad example) or Batman.
 They bumble and they laugh and they get into sibling fights as they engage in mass murder.
-But it’s mass murder of bad guys.
-So, it’s cool.
+But it is mass murder of bad guys, so it’s cool.
 The debate over whether vigilantism is justified isn’t even touched in the course of the movie, thankfully.
 This movie is about Guns and Ammo, not philosophical debates.

 Ron Jeremy has a role, for Christ’s sake.
 If the Hedgehog is in your movie, you don’t bother with moralizing.